Obayashi Group's Strengths by the Numbers

 - Rise in vacancy rates and fall in rents due to large supply of office space and distribution warehouses

-- Strengthening of our earnings base by expanding building uses from offices to logistics facilities, rental housing, and other purposes, and diversifying and globalizing our rental business portfolio through building development, ownership, and operation not only in Japan, but also in Bangkok and London
+- Strengthening of our earnings base by expanding building uses from offices to logistics facilities, rental housing, and other purposes, and diversifying and globalizing our portfolio through building development, ownership, and operation not only in Japan, but also in Bangkok and London

 - Stronger initiatives by national and local governments to turn renewable energy into a major power source and promote the society-wide adoption of hydrogen